C

 Philippines

 From the Tagalog word, karinderya: In the Philippines, a food stall with a small seating area, typically in a market or at a roadside.
-(OD)
+(NOA)

 casuistry (noun)

 The use of clever but unsound reasoning, especially in relation to moral questions; sophistry.
-(OD)
+(NOA)

 catafalque (noun)

 A decorated wooden framework supporting the coffin of a distinguished person during a funeral or while lying in state.
-(OD)
+(NOA)

 catechize (verb)